To do a job in memoQ, you set up a project. To begin, you open the documents you need to translate.

 If this is a local project, you can set it up to work with Language Terminal.
 You will be able to calculate a price, create a quote, track your progress, deliver your documents through Language Terminal.
 In addition, Language Terminal can create summary reports over all projects that you recorded there.

-To track your project in Language Terminal, check the Record my work in Language Terminal check box in the Create new project from template wizard.
+To track your project in Language Terminal, check the Store job details in Language Terminal check box in the Create new project from template wizard.
 The second wizard page will change as follows:

 The project must have one target language only.
 Instead of source and target languages, you choose a language pair.
 The Language pair drop-down box lists the language pairs in your Language Terminal profile.